4via6 subnet routers

 virtual private clouds (VPCs) using the identical set of IPs and each has their own subnet router, Tailscale considers those two

-subnet routers as a subnet router failover pair.
+subnet routers as an overlapping subnet router pair.
 For example, when a Tailscale node tries to connect to

 10.0.0.5, its traffic will